droidbaza/LocationFilter/README.md

-# LocationFilter
+# :dart: LocationFilter :dart:
-location filtering with high accuracy.
+Location filtering with high accuracy (about 95 %):fire::fire::fire:.
 Calculate accurate data on speed, deviation from the route, calories burned and more

 # Example Result after filtering locations